-resources ordinarily a lucational needs met by available in mainstream I colleges link Examples of special educational needs likely y to require additional high ne ed individual funding allocatio on (element 3) 0 Universal offer 1 SEN Support 2 High Needs 3 High Needs 4 High Needs 5 High Needs 6 High Needs SEN Support nigii Neeus Speech and Language nigii Neeus nigii Neeus nigii Neeus Communication and Interaction Language communication skills within average or close to average levels.
-May have difficulties with comprehension and ability to follow instructions.
-May have difficulties in giving accounts of events, conveying more abstract and complex thoughts.
-May be reluctant to comment in class/group situations.
+Example of special educational needs met by resources ordinarily available in mainstream schools and colleges link Examples of special educational needs likely to require additional high need individual funding allocation (element 3) 0 Universal offer 1 SEN Support 2 High Needs 3 High Needs 4 High Needs 5 High Needs 6 High Needs anguage ommunication skills ithin average or close average levels. ay have difficulties ith comprehension and obility to follow structions. ay have difficulties in ving accounts of vents, conveying more ostract and complex oughts. ay be reluctant to omment in class/group tuations.
 Mild to moderate delay in expressive and/or receptive language and/or mild speech sound disorder.
-Mild to moderate processing difficulties leading to difficulties leading to difficulties in understanding and following instructions.
+Mild to moderate processing difficulties leading to difficulties in understanding and following instructions.
 Literal use and interpretation of language.
 Experiencing unusual aspects of speech such as unusual intonation, volume, rate echolalia and idiosyncratic phrases.
 Capable of clear speech when prompted but clarity deteriorates in spontaneous speech.
-EHCP Decision making Guidance document Language Assessment Moderate delay in expressive or receptive language and/or speech disorder (percentile ranks 3 to 6 percentile).
-Language abilities are impaired to a degree that prevents effective age- appropriate communication.
-Receptive Language Difficulties in understanding and following instructions and those with complex grammar and vocabulary.
-Expressive Language Difficulty organising expressive language and making meaning clear.
+Moderate delay in expressive or receptive language and/or speech disorder (percentile ranks 3 to 6 percentile).
+Language abilities are impaired to a degree that prevents effective age-appropriate communication.
+Difficulties in understanding and following instructions and those with complex grammar and vocabulary.
+Difficulty organising expressive language and making meaning clear.
 Single words clear but connected speech poor, speech may only be clear to familiar adults.
-Communication Behaviours Likely to withdraw from communication in class, language difficulties impacting on learning in all subjects.
-Language Assessment Limited expressive and receptive language and/or speech disorder causing limited functional communication, standard score of 70 and below (percentile ranks below 3).
-Language Assessment Limited expressive and receptive language and/or speech disorder causing limited basic functional communication (percentile ranks below 1).
-Language Assessment Profoundly limited language skills; non -verbal and very limited or no understanding of language or other means of communication.
-Expressive Language Reliant on assistive and augmentative systems to make needs and wishes knowns.
+Likely to withdraw from communication in class, language difficulties impacting on learning in all subjects.
+Limited expressive and receptive language and/or speech disorder causing limited functional communication, standard score of 70 and below (percentile ranks below 3).
+Communicates basic needs in verbal way which may be very idiosyncratic and/or speech intelligibility limited to familiar words used in context.
+Limited communication in class, language difficulties having significant impact on learning in all subjects and social interaction.
+May show signs of distress and confusion, likely to be misunderstood and respond inappropriately.
+Limited expressive and receptive language and/or speech disorder causing limited basic functional communication (percentile ranks below 1).
+Communicates basic needs in a mixture of speech and nonverbal ways.
+May use augmented/assistive communication systems.
+Profoundly limited language skills; non -verbal and very limited or no understanding of language or other means of communication.
+Reliant on assistive and augmentative systems to make needs and wishes knowns.
 Pupils communicate by gesture, eye pointing or symbols.
-Language Assessment Profoundly limited language skills; non -verbal and very limited or no understanding of language or other means of communication.
+Profoundly limited langual skills; non -verbal and verbinited or no understanding of language or other mean of communication.
 And difficulty in using any supportive communication systems.